 12. Victoria Falls

-Out of all the waterfalls in Dominica, Victoria Falls is one of the most unique due to the gorgeous milky blue color in the river then runs to the fall.
+Out of all the waterfalls in Dominica, Victoria Falls is one of the most unique due to the gorgeous milky blue color of the river then runs to the fall.

-The trail itself is tricky – it’s a combination of land and river trails with several crossings and scrambling over boulders.
+The trail is tricky – it combines land and river trails with several crossings and scrambling over boulders.

 We didn’t have a guide as I was with a friend who had previously done the hike and knew the way, but I wouldn’t have been comfortable doing this hike on my own.

-We also got yelled at by a local for not having a guide as the start of the trail goes by some private property.
+A local yelled at us for not having a guide as the start of the trail goes by some private property.
 There is a local guide who lives by the parking lot for Victoria Falls who can take you.

-You can go swimming in the waterfall but it’s pretty powerful so be careful if it’s been raining a lot.
+You can swim in the waterfall, but it’s pretty powerful, so be careful if it’s raining.

 Even though I hiked the Middleham Falls trail in the rain, it was still one of my favorite hikes in Dominica.

 The trailhead is inside Morne Trois Pitons National Park.
-The road there is very rocky, so you’ll want a 4×4 if you’re going on your own.
-Many people also choose to hire a guide for this hike, although we did it without one.
+The road there is very rocky, so you’ll want a 4×4 if you’re going alone.
+Many people also hire a guide for this hike, although we did it without one.

 The trail begins with a river crossing and a steep uphill climb that levels off into the rainforest and then descends sharply into a river gorge.

-The trail isn’t overly challenging until it gets closer to the waterfall where it can be VERY slippery (especially if it’s raining).
+The trail isn’t overly challenging until it gets closer to the waterfall, which can be VERY slippery (especially if it’s raining).

 Once we arrived at Middleham Falls, I couldn’t believe it.
 Standing high at 200m in the middle of the rainforest, it felt like I was Indiana Jones discovering it for the first time!

-There’s a platform to take photos, and you can also scramble down boulders to go swimming in the pool.
+There’s a platform to take photos, and you can scramble down boulders to swim in the pool.
 Unfortunately, we couldn’t as it had been raining a lot and the current was strong.

 Time required: Plan to spend 2-3 hours here.
 It took us an hour to get there as it was so slippery going down and about 45 minutes to get out.